manuelvanrijn/jquery-flickrPhotostream/README.md

 ## Minify

-To build/minify the project you just have to run
+To build/minify the project you just have to run:

 ```
+cd build
 jake
 ```